Program - Max Planck School Matter to Life

 - Technical University of Munich: Bioengineering - more details coming soon

-Applicants with a Master’s degree wishing to start in the 2019 school year have the opportunity to apply to the 3-year PhD program by December 1, 2018 (for early admission) or by March 31, 2019 (for regular admission).
-Applicants with a Bachelor’s degree wishing to start in the 2019 school year will be able to apply for the 5-year PhD direct track program from February 15, 2019 until May 1, 2019.
+Applicants with a Bachelor’s degree wishing to start in the 2019 school year will be able to apply for the 5-year PhD direct track program from February 15, 2019 until May 1, 2019 (for Göttingen University) or until May 31, 2019 (for Heidelberg University).